 During your studies at Trent many of your course instructors will be asking you to use scholarly articles for your research.
 It will be your responsibility to learn:

 This page will help you.
-Use the tabs above to navigate.
+Click the tab for "Definition" to get started.

 Put simply, scholarly articles are articles written by scholars, covering a subject in the author's area of expertise, and published in journals, usually following a "peer-review" process.